chaimeleon-eu/helm-chart-common/README.md

 To use it just copy the file into the "templates" directory of your chart:
 `cd templates && wget https://github.com/chaimeleon-eu/helm-chart-common/blob/main/_chaimeleonCommonHelpers.tpl`
-or clone
+or clone:
 `cd templates && git submodule clone https://github.com/chaimeleon-eu/helm-chart-common.git`
-or add as a submodule (recommended)
+or add as a submodule (recommended):
 `cd templates && git submodule add -b "main" "git@github.com:chaimeleon-eu/helm-chart-common.git" "ChaimeleonCommon"`
 NOTE: if you use one of the last two methods, it is recommended to add `templates/ChaimeleonCommon/.git` and `templates/ChaimeleonCommon/README.md` in your `.helmignore` file.

-It can be just in the "templates" directory, beside your `_helpers.tpl` (if you have one) or in a subdirectory.
+It can be directly in the "templates" directory, beside your `_helpers.tpl` (if you have one) or in a subdirectory.
 All the functions defined in it have the prefix `chaimeleon.`, and they can be used with `include` (you will see in the next chapters of this guide).